Qualiasolutions/vuetofficial/README.md

 Then running `ENV=LOCAL expo start` should start running the app in expo and you can press `w` to see it running in the web simulator.

+NOTE - the API has to also be running in order for the frontend to work.
+Otherwise logging in and any other API requests will always fail.

 ### Running on a device

 If you want to run the app on a device then you must find your computer's local network IP address as described [here](https://www.avast.com/c-how-to-find-ip-address#:~:text=Open%20the%20Start%20menu%20and%20type%20cmd%20to%20open%20the,that%20includes%20your%20IP%20address.).
 It probably looks like `192.X.Y.Z` and then start expo by running: